notthetup/nodeboats-material/getting-started.md

 ##Step 2: Wire up with an LED, then motor

+To control a motor (propeller), we need to use a Motor Driver Integrated Chip (IC).
+This L293 IC is designed to allow microcontrollers like the Spark Core to control motors, which can draw lots of current.

+The L293 Motor Driver is controlled using [Pulse Width Modulation](http://en.wikipedia.org/wiki/Pulse-width_modulation) from the SparkCore.
+This technique allows us to modulate the power provided to the L293 Motor Driver, and hence control the speed of the motor.
+Only a few pins on the SparkCore are able to output PWM signals (D0, D1, A0, A1, A4, A5, A6, A7).

+For starters, lets wire up a L293 Motor Driver with LEDs instead of motors to check of our circuit works.

 1. Follow the schematic below and wire it up accordingly with LEDs instead of motors.